isabella232/blog_earl_tweets/README.md

 With two out of three EARL conferences part of R history we're really excited about the next EARL conference in [Boston](https://earlconf.com/boston/) (only 1 week away!).
-This calls for an(other) EARL confernce analysis, this time with Twitter data.
+This calls for an(other) EARL conference analysis, this time with Twitter data.
 Twitter is an amazingly rich data source and a great starting point for any data analysis (I feel there should be a awesome-twitter-blogposts list somewhere).

-I was planning on using the wonderful [rtweet](http://rtweet.info/) package by Micheal Kearney (as advertised by [Bob Rudis](https://rud.is/b/2017/10/22/a-call-to-tweets-blog-posts/)) but unfortunately the Twitter API doesn't provide a full history of tweets.
+I was planning on using the wonderful [rtweet](http://rtweet.info/) package by Michael Kearney (as advertised by [Bob Rudis](https://rud.is/b/2017/10/22/a-call-to-tweets-blog-posts/)) but unfortunately the Twitter API doesn't provide a full history of tweets.
 Instead I had to revert to a Python package (*gasp*) called [GetOldTweets](https://github.com/Jefferson-Henrique/GetOldTweets-python).
 I strongly recommend using the official Twitter API first before going down this path.

 ### The Data